 Developers do like sharing the experience, and will probably be eager to do it - during their work hours.
-A proper conference talk, let alone an educational course, requires a lot of preparation time.
+A proper conference talk, to say nothing about an educational course, requires a lot of preparation time.
 Out of this book's author's experience, two things are crucial for tech-PR: